1. Feedback Sandwich

 [Say anything positive that affirms their effort!]

 Example: Dinner was great, I really liked what you did with the rosemary and lemon on the roast.
-I think it could have been even better if you had added less salt.
+I think it could have been even better if there was salt on the side as it was a bit salty for my taste.
 Let me know when you cook it next, I’d love to see how you did it!